 At a glance, Maison des voisines de Lanaudière, located in the heart of the Plateau Mont-Royal neighborhood, looks a lot like other triplexes in this coveted and lively Montreal neighbourhood.
 Inside, the atmosphere is like a warm and cozy family home—food is simmering on the stove, the washing machine is humming away, and there’s a woman knitting in the living room.

-The truth is that these are relay-apartments for women whose harrowing stories are in stark contrast to the upscale Plateau neighbourhood.
+The truth is that these are transitional apartments for women whose harrowing stories are in stark contrast to the upscale Plateau neighbourhood.
 Maison des voisines de Lanaudière accommodates women who, just a few months prior, were admitted to the Old Brewery Mission’s emergency shelter for homeless women, the Patricia Mackenzie Pavilion.

 Homelessness is a sobering fact that no one wants to talk about, but it’s an important issue that we as a society need to address.
 According to the Homeless Hub, women account for 27% of Canada’s 235,000 homeless people (Homeless Hub, “The State of Homelessness in Canada 2016,” accessed on March 7, 2019, at https://homelesshub.ca/SOHC2016).